 For most of us, getting dressed each morning is an experience–delightful for some, horrific for others.

 I’ve never been one for shopping or coordinating outfits.
 Of course, if I had my way, I’d wear yoga pants every day, and I don’t do yoga.
 I’d still be wearing my Earth shoes if I had them.
 And I’m most grateful for the years I was an art teacher.
-It was just a given that I wear Birkenstock sandals with maxi-skirts.
+It was just a given I could wear Birkenstock sandals with maxi-skirts everyday.

 I’d also still be wearing scrunchies to pull back my hair in public had Ben, a former art student, not intervened.

 No other student had dared to say, that is if they noticed, all the times we had a messy art project in class, and I had pulled my hair back in its dependable-never-scrunch-my-hair tieback.